 Literature: early modern literature and political philosophy

-Jeffrey B. Griswold is a Postdoctoral Research and Teaching Fellow in the English Department at George Mason University.
+Jeffrey B. Griswold is a Postdoctoral Fellow in the English Department at George Mason University.
 His teaching and research focus on the literature and political philosophy of the English Renaissance.
 His book project, entitled Human Insufficiency: Natural Slavery and the Racialization of Vulnerability in Early Modern England, examines how Renaissance representations of embodied weakness were part of a race-making strategy to justify slavery.
-By depicting the human political subject as exceptionally vulnerable, literary and philosophical writers portrayed the English as needing care from bodies imagined to be less than human in their physical sufficiency and therefore predisposed to service.
+By depicting the human political subject as exceptionally vulnerable, literary and philosophical writers portrayed the English as needing care from bodies imagined to be less than human in their physical sufficiency and therefore predisposed to servitude.